arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-openmv-ml/content.md

 ## Using the ML Model

-The ML model is trained and already optimized to be used with microcontrollers.
-This is done automatically in the background through quantization.
-This is a process where the numbers in the machine learning models are constrained in their value range for improved performance while sacrifying a bit of accuracy.
+The ML model is trained and already optimised to be used with microcontrollers.
+This is done automatically in the background through quantisation.
+This is a process where the numbers in the machine learning models are constrained in their value range for improved performance while sacrificing a bit of accuracy.

 ### Deploy